Frequently Asked Questions

 Each and every month we will have an additional 90 minute live Zoom session which will consist of presenting mystery cases, Q&A sessions with medical students and reviewing important parts of science fair projects.
 Dr. Sharma typically will lead this session.

-The core curriculum will consist of both pre-recorded lessons that can be consumed at your convenience and live monthly sessions which will be done in a group setting through Zoom.
+The core curriculum will consist of both pre-recorded lessons that can be consumed at your convenience and live month sessions which will be done in a group setting through Zoom.
 In addition, there will be weekly live office hours sessions where medical students and doctors will be able to answer your questions about the core material and your personal journey.
 Finally, there will be patient simulations – similar to the ones used in medical schools – that you will be given access to.

 Our program allows students to learn some of the core material that is taught in many medical schools and feeder BHSc programs.
 In addition, students will be mentored and be given a blueprint for success created by a number of leading physicians and medical students.